constellation-daq/Constellation/docs/manual/howtos/setup_influxdb_grafana.md

 ### Adding a Visualization

 First, a new dashboard needs to be created in Grafana by clicking on "Dashboards" and then "Create dashboard".
-Note that dashboards need to be saved manually, so it is recommend to directly save the new dashboard by clicking "Save dashboard" in the top right corner, where a title for dashboard can be given.
+It should be noted that dashboards need to be saved manually, so it is recommend to directly save the new dashboard by clicking "Save dashboard" in the top right corner, where a title for dashboard can be given.

 In the top right corner new visualizations can be added.
 After selecting InfluxDB, the visualization panel editor opens where the Flux query can be pasted: